zanata/fake-zanata-server/README.md

  - version: 1
  - document: hello.txt

+### Plurals Project

+A project that has plurals in its source document.
+Has a single version and document.

+ - id: plurals-project
+ - version: 1
+ - document: plurals.txt

 ## Endpoints

 Here is a list of the available endpoint URLs.
 Some are experimental